rbpatt2019/ToDonePy/README.rst

 Next Steps
 ----------

-- Support nargs for adding multiple tasks
 - Addition of TODOs from file parsing
 - Graphic notification support for use with cron
+- Support removal of tasks by task ID number
 - Continue to expand README and doumentation.

 Thank Yous